Gazza7205/cloud-workshop-labs/lab-exercise1.md

 </details>
 <br/>

 Some of the configuration returned is local details which are managed locally at each target deployments.
-This includes the main key for the gateway, the local administrator account, the listening ports which are set locally, etc. You can "trim" unwanted configuration to boil it down to the area of interest.
+This includes the main key for the Gateway, the local administrator account, the listening ports which are set locally, etc. You can "trim" unwanted configuration to boil it down to the area of interest.

 In the following set of commands, we take the total configuration which we just extracted, and explode it to a folder named `base`.
 Then we remove the local configuration entities which we don't want, and implode the configuration into a new bundle named trimmed.json.
 <details>